We welcomed our little boy, Nadir Aviv!

-The worst of it was over but it wasn’t exactly smooth sailing after that.
-I lost a lot of blood.
+The hard part was over but it wasn’t exactly smooth sailing after that.
+After my placenta came out, I lost a lot of blood.
 I got a shot of pitocin and drank some herbs to help slow the bleeding.
-I thankfully didn’t tear my perineum but just needed 1 easy stitch at the top of my labia.
+I thankfully didn’t tear my perineum but just had 1 little stitch at the top of my labia.
 Later on my midwives helped me to the bathroom to pee but I fainted on the toilet.
 It was so weird because I was there and a second later I was dreaming.
 I woke up after they had carried me to the bed.
 Then I needed a catheter to empty my bladder and a bag of IV fluid to help replenish my body.
 My midwife made me a big smoothie with protein powder, coconut water, fruit, and pieces of my placenta.
 I wasn’t planning on eating my placenta but it’s supposed to help stop a hemorrhage so I gladly drank it.
 The midwife and her assistant made peanut butter and jelly sandwiches for everyone, cleaned up the room, and did a load of laundry.
 Everybody took a well-deserved nap.

 I have such an appreciation for home birth midwives.
 Many people think home birth is not safe.
 And even among the obstacles I ran into with the cord being wrapped around my baby's shoulder, losing too much blood, and fainting, I was totally taken care of with the skills, supplies, and support of my midwives.
 They are so badass.
 In addition, they gave me the space to labor in peace and let my body guide the birth.
 I didn't have any cervical checks.
 The room was quiet, dark, and cozy.
 And my baby was born into such a calm space.

 There is a lesson in every experience.
 And in birth I believe there are many lessons to be discovered.
-I am so immensely proud of myself for having the natural birth I dreamed of, at home with no unnecessary interventions.
+I am so proud of myself for having the natural birth I dreamed of.
 It was the hardest thing I've ever done.
-I have a new respect for all moms, no matter where they choose to give birth or whether or not they choose to have an epidural.
+I have a new respect for all moms, no matter where or how they give birth.
 Birth is not easy and we all go through this transformation in our own way.
 We are freaking powerful beings!